Dmkk01/dmkk01/README.md

 ### My interests include:
 - Web Development with React and Vue (Javascript/Typescript)
-- Mobile Development with Flutter (Dart)
+- Mobile Development with Flutter (Dart) and React Native (Typescript)
 - Game Development with Unity (C#)

 ### Work/Projects in progress